jtmancilla/Customer-Data-Analysis/README.md

 The goal of this project is to predict which individuals are most likely to convert into becoming customers for a mail-order sales company in Germany.

-**Customer Segmentation Report** - This analyzed demographics data for customers of a mail-order sales company in Germany.
+**Customer Segmentation Report** (Identify_Customer_Segments.ipynb)  - This analyzed demographics data for customers of a mail-order sales company in Germany.
 This used unsupervised learning techniques to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.

 ## Table of Contents: